On generalized Hilbert-Kunz function and multiplicity: Existence of limits

-\begin{cor} Let $R$ be an equidimensional local ring of dimension $d$.
+\begin{cor} Let $(R, \m)$ be an equidimensional local ring of dimension $d$.
 Suppose that either $R$ is Cohen-Macaulay or excellent and Cohen-Macaulay on the punctured spectrum.
-Let $M$ a finitely generated $R$-module such that $\pd_{R_\p} M_\p < d - k$ on the punctured spectrum, then
+Let $M$ be a finitely generated $R$-module and $0 \leq k < d$ be an integer such that $\pd_{R_\p} M_\p < d - k$ on the punctured spectrum, then

 exists.